 When I was in fifth grade, my name written in bubble letters was how I personalized my notebooks.
 When I was in high school, I covered my textbooks in plain paper and filled them in with doodles — favorite band names and not-so-secret crushes.
 At the start of the school year, the clean surfaces of brand new school supplies offer such an inviting blank slate.
-For a sleek, modern twist on notebook personalization, I thought creating a DIY embossing plate from recycled cardboard would be a lovely way to add your mark to your school supplies.
+For a sleek, modern twist on notebook personalization, create a DIY embossing plate from recycled cardboard.
+It’s a lovely way to add your mark to your school supplies.

 Making your own embossing plate out of cereal boxes offers so much variation and freedom.
 The sky is the limit on shapes and initials.
 And once the plate is made, you can emboss to your heart’s content — the cardboard form will last a long time!